WiiLink24/web/src/content/guide/2installation.md

     - If you have previously installed the RiiConnect24 versions of the Forecast Channel and the Nintendo Channel, installing WiiLink's will overwrite them.

 17. After they are successfully installed, press the HOME Button to exit back to the Homebrew Channel.

+> The following steps are only if you are on vWii (Wii U).
+If you are not, proceed to Section II.

+18. Launch `Priiloader`.
+19. Follow the installation steps.
+20. Launch `Load Priiloader`
+21. Using your Wii Remote, go to `System Menu Hacks`.
+22. Enable `Fix NWC24iSetUniversalTime` and `Always enable WiiConnect24 for vWii`.
+Feel free to enable others.
+23. Scroll down to `save settings` and press A, then press B to go back to the main menu of Priiloader.
+24. Return to the system menu.

 ### Section II - Adding your email to Set Personal Data